Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Discussion

 A detailed inspection of the CO channel maps shown in Figs.\ref{fig:chmap_co_ha} \& \ref{fig:chmap_co_usm} shows that the largest vertical extents of molecular gas occur predominantly in the northeastern half of the galaxy.
 In several channels (e.g., ${\rm v}_{\rm ch} = -125$ and $-175$~km~s$^{-1}$), CO emission reaches heights of $\sim 40$--$45''$ (1.8--2.0~kpc) below the midplane.
-These regions coincide spatially with prominent dust filaments identified in the unsharp-masked optical images of \citet{HS00} and with enhanced diffuse ionized gas emission traced by H$\alpha$. \citet{jwst24} used NIRCam imaging at 1.5 and 2.7~$\mu$m to reveal a tight connection between dust filaments and star-forming regions in the midplane of NGC~891, extending into the lower halo.
-Together with the CO and H$\alpha$ data presented here, these results indicate that the thick molecular disk is primarily shaped by feedback-driven outflows associated with disk star formation.
+These regions coincide spatially with prominent dust filaments identified in the \lancom{USM} optical images of \citet{HS00} and with enhanced \lancom{DIG} emission traced by H$\alpha$. \citet{jwst24} used NIRCam imaging at 1.5 and 2.7~$\mu$m to reveal a tight connection between dust filaments and star-forming regions in the midplane of NGC~891, extending into the lower halo.
+Together with the CO and H$\alpha$ data presented here, these results indicate that the thick molecular disk is primarily shaped by feedback-driven outflows associated with disk \lancom{SF}.